daniele-frade/frontend-mentor/product-preview-card/README.md

 as the one mentioned in the first link above: giving the image "display: block;".
 It seems to be a quirky thing with flexbox.

+### Acknowledgment

+- Arber Muhameti for the great partnership in this learning journey.
+- Frontend Mentor community.

 ### Author